 When implementing new editions of European standards, there is sometimes a need for the previous edition and the new edition to apply in parallel as the Swedish standard during a transitional period.

-In these cases, it is not possible for SIS, Swedish Standards Institute to postpone cancellation of a previous edition until the new edition is harmonised or until the Swedish implementation standard is ready.
+In these cases, it is not possible for the Swedish Institute for Standards to postpone cancellation of a previous edition until the new edition is harmonised or until the Swedish implementation standard is ready.
 There is a regulatory framework that controls the way standards are cancelled that SIS is obliged to follow under the terms of its membership of the European Standardisation Organisation, CEN.

 This means that: